 - Safety first.
 While changing brake pads seems simple, keep in mind that brakes are a critical safety feature.
 The first time you do something like this, have a friend on hand who has done it before and can walk you through the job.
 Barring this, you can watch instructional videos online, read repair manuals or consult your local NAPA Auto Parts expert.
 Always double check your work — when it comes to your vehicle’s brake system, there’s no room for error.

 - Calibrating calipers.
 Just before installing new brake pads, you will have to compress the caliper pistons.
 This may require a special tool in the case of rear calipers with an integrated parking brake or multi-piston calipers.
 After putting in the new pads and mounting the caliper, the brakes will be exceptionally loose.
 Pump up the brakes before you put the car back down on the ground.
 Get a friend to help you make sure the wheels don’t turn when applying the brakes.

+Check out all the brake system products available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on your brake system, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Image courtesy of Flickr